László Szombatfalvy

-László Szombatfalvy (born 9 October 1927 in Budapest, Hungary, dead 10 August 2022 in Stockholm, Sweden) was a businessman and author living in Stockholm, Sweden.
+László Szombatfalvy (9 October 1927 – 10 August 2022) was a businessman and author living in Stockholm, Sweden.
 Szombatfalvy fled to Sweden in 1956 following the Hungarian uprising of that year.
-He arrived with two empty hands and worked initially in a variety of jobs including as a magician in the refugee camps, before gradually becoming interested in the stock market.
-His interest in stock led to his development of a method of risk calculation for investments for which he became well known on the Swedish stock market.
+He arrived with empty-handed and initially worked a variety of jobs, including as a magician in the refugee camps, before gradually becoming interested in the stock market.
+His interest in stocks led to his development of a method of risk calculation for investments for which he became well known on the Swedish stock market.
 In the late 1980s his interests turned toward entirely different matters and he withdrew from the market.
-Over the past couple of years his attention has focused on the application of his risk assessment method to new fields.
+Over the last years of his life he focused his attention on the application of his risk assessment method to new fields.

 Early career and stock market trader

-Szombatfalvy began his stock trading career with 6,000 Swedish Kronor (Crowns) in the mid-1960s.
+Szombatfalvy was born in Hungary.
+He began his stock trading career with 6,000 Swedish Kronor (Crowns) in the mid-1960s.
 In 1971 Szombatfalvy resigned from his then employment with the Finance Department at Swedish Shell to begin full-time trading in shares.
 By the time he had celebrated his 60th birthday in 1987, Szombatfalvy's wealth was estimated at 250 million Swedish Kronor, at which point he decided to stop active management of his stock.
 In 2013, through successful placements of shares on the Swedish Stock Exchange, he had reportedly amassed a personal fortune of one billion Kronor.
 His private fortune was invested mainly in 10 million shares in the listed Swedish real-estate company, Castellum AB.